kirkiano/kirkiano.github.io/src/about.md

 layout: default
 title: About
 ---

-# About page
+# About

-Software is my joy, and I would love to help you build some!
+Software is my joy.
+I would love to help you build it!